 The residence permit is indispensable for a foreigner to have a normal life in Poland and live here.
 The card issued for a spouse of a Polish citizen gives also the work permit without having to apply for another permission.
 That makes life much easier.
 What’s more, the residence card allows you to travel within Schengen zone without applying for visas 🙂 The permanent residence permit also gives you the comfort and helps to avoid stress and problems that you suffer from when you have to apply for another temporary permit.
 You are free for 10 years and you don’t have to worry about anything 😉

 It took me really a lot of time to prepare this text but I hope it will be useful for many people.
-If you have any other questions about the residence permit I will be happy to answer and help you 🙂 If you want to share your impression related to applying for residence permit I would like to read it 🙂
+If you have any other questions about the residence permit I will be happy to answer and help you 🙂 If you want to share your impression related to applying for residence permit I would like to read about it in comments 🙂